bentleysec/bentleysec.github.io/_posts/2025-08-13-So-It-Begins.md

 My learning path is divided into four interconnected pillars:

 1. Detection Engineering
-I want to go beyond “install SIEM, write alert” and truly understand the craft of designing, testing, tuning, and automating detection rules.
+I want to go beyond “install SIEM, use default alerts” and truly understand the craft of designing, testing, tuning, and automating detection rules.
 That means experimenting with Detection-as-Code practices, version control, CI/CD pipelines for rules, and tracking detection coverage against known threats.

 2. Linux Logging & Internals
-Linux often plays the role of server, gateway, or attacker playground in real-world environments.
+Linux often plays the vital role of server, gateway, or attacker playground in real-world environments.
 I’m exploring tools like auditd, syslog, journald, and endpoint telemetry to see what’s possible, what’s noisy, and what’s missing.
 Along the way, I’m learning how the kernel handles processes, files, and network activity and where the best hooks for detection really are.

 3. Windows Logging & Internals
 Windows endpoints and servers are rich with telemetry, if you know how to collect it.
 I’m digging into Event IDs, PowerShell logging, Sysmon configurations, and the subtleties of security auditing.
 The goal is to understand both the strengths and blind spots of Windows logging, and how attacker tradecraft fits into that picture.

 4. Attacker Techniques
 A big part of detection is understanding the “why” and “how” behind an attacker’s actions.
-I’ll be designing simulations for common techniques—from credential dumping to living-off-the-land—and mapping how they appear in logs across different systems.
+I’ll be designing simulations for common techniques, from credential dumping to living-off-the-land—and mapping how they appear in logs across different systems.

 ### Lab Strategy